 Few folks seriously consider becoming full-time investors, but in a way, that's what you do in retirement.
-And even if clocking out isn't on your radar at the moment (it should be), investing is at least a side job for you, a way to earn a little more money.
+And even if clocking out isn't on your radar at the moment (though it should be), investing is at least a side job for you, a way to earn a little more money.
 Otherwise, you wouldn't be reading this article.

 Now, that 3% advantage sounds too good to be true, doesn't it?
 It isn't.
 Wharton professor Jeremy Siegel demonstrated that high-yielding, dividend-paying stocks have that very advantage over the rest of the market.
-This study -- one of many he's cranked out over the years -- showed specifically that the S&P's 100 highest-yielding stocks outperformed the overall index by three percentage points annually from 1957 to 2003.
+This study -- one of many he's cranked out over the years -- showed specifically that the S&P's 100 highest-yielding stocks outperformed the overall index by 3 percentage points annually from 1957 to 2003.
 In the world of finance, that's huge!

 The Foolish conclusion

 I'll be clear in stating that I'm not necessarily recommending these stocks as "buys."
 I'm not calling them unworthy, either.
 Still, places that statistically turn up strong performers are a great starting point.